rjeczalik/refmt/README.md

 If INPUT_FILE extension is not recognized or INPUT_FILE is "-" (stdin), refmt will try to guess input format.

-If OUTPUT_FILE is "-" (stdout), destination format is required to be passed with -f flag.
+If OUTPUT_FILE is "-" (stdout), destination format type is required to be passed with -t flag.
 ```

 ### examples